All articles

 • Pick Nara Baby if you mainly want a calm minimal aesthetic and a simple daily tracker.

-• Pick BabyLog if you want calm and operational — low-effort routine logging, colour-coded review, caregiver sharing with role control, offline-capable use, free CSV export and multilingual support.
+• Pick BabyLog if you want a tracker that's calm and operational — low-effort routine logging, colour-coded review, caregiver sharing with role control, offline-capable use, free CSV export and multilingual support.
 Start with BabyLog, or skim the feeding, sleep and sharing pages, plus the pricing page.

 A note on safety